MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 Do not use TLS inspection for the connector traffic, because it causes problems for the connector traffic.
 The connector uses a certificate to authenticate to the Application Proxy service, and that certificate can be lost during TLS inspection.

 ## Configure using a proxy between the connector and backend application
-Using a forward proxy for the communication towards the backend application might be a special requirement in some environments.
+Using a forward proxy for the communication towards the backend application is a special requirement in some environments.
-To enable this, please follow the next steps:
+To enable a forward proxy, follow these steps:

 ### Step 1: Add the required registry value to the server
 1. To enable use of the default proxy, add the registry value **(DWORD)** `UseDefaultProxyForBackendRequests = 1` to the connector configuration registry key located in `HKEY_LOCAL_MACHINE\Software\Microsoft\Microsoft Azure AD App Proxy Connector`.

 ### Step 2: Configure the proxy server manually using netsh command
-1. Enable the group policy Make proxy settings per-machine.
-This is found in: `Computer Configuration\Policies\Administrative Templates\Windows Components\Internet Explorer`.
-This needs to be set rather than having this policy set to per-user.
+1. Enable the group policy `Make proxy settings per-machine`.
+The group policy is found in: `Computer Configuration\Policies\Administrative Templates\Windows Components\Internet Explorer`.
+The group policy needs to be set rather than having the policy set per user.
-2. Run `gpupdate /force` on the server or reboot the server to ensure it uses the updated group policy settings.
+2. Run `gpupdate /force` on the server.
+Alternatively, to ensure the group policy is updated, reboot the server.
 3. Launch an elevated command prompt with admin rights and enter `control inetcpl.cpl`.
 4. Configure the required proxy settings.

-These settings make the connector use the same forward proxy for the communication to Azure and to the backend application.
-If the connector to Azure communication requires no forward proxy or a different forward proxy, you can set this up with modifying the file `ApplicationProxyConnectorService.exe.config` as described in the sections *Bypass outbound proxies* and *Use the outbound proxy server*.
+The settings make the connector use the same forward proxy for the communication to Azure and to the backend application.
+Modify the file `ApplicationProxyConnectorService.exe.config` to change the forward proxy.
+Forward proxy configuration is described in the sections *Bypass outbound proxies* and *Use the outbound proxy server*.

 > [!NOTE]
 > There are various ways to configure the internet proxy in the operating system.
 Proxy settings configured via `NETSH WINHTTP` (run `NETSH WINHTTP SHOW PROXY` to verify) override the proxy settings you configured in Step 2.

-The connector updater service will use the machine proxy as well.
-This behavior can be changed by modifying the file `ApplicationProxyConnectorUpdaterService.exe.config`.
+The connector updater service uses the machine proxy.
+The setting is found in the  `ApplicationProxyConnectorUpdaterService.exe.config` file.

 ## Troubleshoot connector proxy problems and service connectivity issues